What's On

 Hall & Woodhouse was built on brewing beer, and they have come a long way since 1777.

-On buying Westover Hall in 2012, Hall & Woodhouse carried out an extensive £1m+ renovation.
+On buying Westover Hall in 2012 for a reported purchase price of £1.5million, Hall & Woodhouse then carried out an extensive £1m+ renovation.

 When reopened the establishment was renamed to: ‘The Beach House’.
 This was to reflect how the Siemens family had always used the magnificent house.